Check this out:

 The McKenzie River is open to salmon fishing from the mouth to 200 feet below Leaburg Dam all year.
 Only adipose fin-clipped Chinook salmon may be harvested.
 The daily bag limit on spring Chinook salmon is two per day.
 Every effort should be made to release wild (non-adipose fin-clipped) Chinook without taking them out of the water.
 Bait is not allowed downstream from Hayden Bridge.
 Between Hayden Bridge and Hendricks Bridge bait use is restricted to the period May 1- June 15 when angling for salmon and steelhead with hooks 5/8-inch gap or larger. .
 Bait may be used for salmon beginning April 26 from Hendricks Bridge to 200 feet below Leaburg Dam, although from Leaburg Dam downstream to Trout Creek, any attached weight must be less than six feet above the lowermost hook (in addition to existing hook and weight regulations on page 11 of the 2014 Oregon Sport Fishing Regulations).

-Molalla/Pudding River:The river opens May 24 to catch-and-release fishing for trout.
+Molalla/Pudding River:The river opens May 23 to catch-and-release fishing for trout.
 All unmarked trout in the Molalla basin must be released unharmed.
-The exceptions to this rule are Silver Creek above Silverton Reservoir, Abiqua Creek above Abiqua Falls, and Butte Creek above Butte Creek Falls, which open April 26 and where the retention of two trout per day, 8-inch minimum length is allowed (consult 2014 fishing regulations for more information on the use of artificial flies and lures per Zone Regulations).
+The exceptions to this rule are Silver Creek above Silverton Reservoir, Abiqua Creek above Abiqua Falls, Butte Creek above Butte Creek Falls, and Drift Creek upstream of Victor Point Road which open April 25 and where the retention of two trout per day, 8-inch minimum length is allowed (consult 2015 fishing regulations for more information on the use of artificial flies and lures per Zone Regulations).

 Anglers may find that a few summer steelhead will nose into the lower Molalla after they have passed Willamette Falls.
 Give it a try from the Turner Creek Bridge down to Canby in April and May for winter and summer steelhead, as well as fresh spring Chinook.